-The final entries with names, years of birth and best performances (SB and PB) of the competitors plus names of the team officials must be submitted to the organising Host not later than ten days before the day of the competition.
+The final entries with names, years of birth and best performances (SB and PB) of the competitors plus names of the team officials must be submitted to the organising Host not later than five days before the day of the competition.

 Name changes due to injuries, illnesses or other justifiable reasons are allowed after the final entry deadline and until the Technical Meeting.
-In the case of last-minute injuries or illnesses, confirmed with a doctor's certificate, changes can still be made until 60 minutes before the start of the respective event.
+Final confirmation of relay teams (names and running order) must be done no later than 60 minutes before the start.
+In case of last-minute injuries or illnesses, normally confirmed with a doctor's certificate, changes can still be made as long as it doesn't delay the start of the event in question.